glburman/ListPagerRazorLibrary/README.md

 No setter - Getter returns a comparison of the "ListPagerModel.TotalRecords" and "ListPagerModel.FilteredRecordCoount" property values

 and for convenience

 **SortDirection**
 **SortColumn**

-If you are providing a single column sort, you can carry the state in ListPagerModel
+If you are providing a single column sort, you can carry its state in those ListPagerModel props

-### Styling

-The RCL includes the static resource "pager.css" which provides default Bootstrap 4 styling.
-ListPager also assigns some of its own class names:

-- li.page-item
-- li.page-item.disabled
-- li.page-item.pager-range
-- a.page-link
-- a.page-link.disabled
-- span.pager-page
-- span.pager-dropdown

 ### Pull Requests and Maintenance

-I may or may not update this over time, but requests or suggestions are welcome.
+Any errors or omissions please do let me know.
+I may or may not update this over time, but requests or suggestions are also welcome.

 ### Credits